danielaparker/jsoncons/README.md

 To install the jsoncons library, download the zip file, unpack the release, under `src` find the directory `jsoncons`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.

-The jsoncons classes and functions are in namespace jsoncons.
+The jsoncons classes and functions are in namespace `jsoncons`.
 The following using declarations are for the examples that appear below.

     #include "jsoncons/json.hpp"